briannale935/skill-swap-app/README.md

 How to Run the Project

-1️⃣ Open codespaces

-2️⃣ Install dependances
+Install dependancies
 npm i
 cd client
 npm i
 cd ..

-3️⃣ Start the app
+Start the app

 yarn dev

-Future Enhancements

-Logout Page
-Matches feature
-Review features

-Enhancements as specified in 'User Stories' (ex. key word search)

-**Input**
-**To Sign In:**
-Email: nogc@example.com
-Password: password123

-Email: thuyan@example.com
-Password: password123

-Email: der@example.com
-Password: password123